Why Costco Rotisserie Chicken Is So Juicy (And How to Copy It at Home)

 The result is a chicken breast that stays noticeably more moist, even after sitting in a warming case for two hours.

-How baking soda replicates it at home
+How baking powder replicates it at home

 A Jaccard needle tenderizer pierces small channels into the meat before brining, letting the brine penetrate deeper and faster.